 Enjoy!

-Cart2Cart often boasts of its grand, wisdom age - over two decades, but in the presence of Shopware we should probably shut up - the platform is almost twice as old.
+Cart2Cart often boasts of its grand, wisdom age - over two decades, but in the presence of Shopware we should probably shut up - the platform has a rich history.
 Shopware has been in business for over two and a half decades - which in e-Commerce years is like a thousand.
 That alone should indicate cart’s great quality - nothing shoddy could survive for that long in the competitive e-Commerce environment.

 This experience resulted in hundreds of thousands of satisfied clients for Shopware, which again is a reliable testimony of the platform’s greatness.